Cute brown puppy on carpet

 exotic

 Crescent Veterinary Clinic is part of CVS Vets (a corporate group).
 It’s set up as a small-animal practice offering both routine care and urgent help, with out-of-hours emergencies directed to MiNightVet Nottingham.
 On the evidence available, owners most often mention support around end-of-life appointments (including follow-up touches like a condolence card and paw print) and being fitted in when time-sensitive care is needed (for example, getting cat booster vaccinations done before travel).
-The practice is an RCVS General Practice, and the website states it has disabled access and on-site parking.

 Our Score (75/100)